2023 Czech Social Democratic Party leadership election

 A leadership election for the Czech Social Democratic Party (ČSSD) was held on 10 June 2023.
 Party congress decided the renaming of the party to Social Democracy (SOCDEM).
 Michal Šmarda was re-elected as the leader.

 Background

 ČSSD participated in 2021 Czech legislative election.
 It received only 4.65% votes and lost all its seats in the Chamber of Deputies.
 Leader Jan Hamáček announced he would resign as a result.
 Michal Šmarda was elected new leader afterwards.

 Election was set for June 2023. Šmarda was eligible for the re-election and received endorsement from 8 regional organisations as of 22 April 2023.
 Seznam Zprávy reported on 14 May 2023 reported that Šmarda has not decided yet whether he will run for leadership.
-Břetislav Štefan on the other hand his candidacy confirmed.
+Břetislav Štefan on the other hand has his candidacy confirmed.
 Jana Maláčová who received nomination refused to run. Šmarda announced candidacy on 30 May 2023.